Travelling with your Bike?

 Guided Cycling Tours and Holidays

 If you are reluctant to travel with your own bike (or all your family’s bikes), the companies listed below offer full holiday packages as well as daily guided tours including all the equipment you will need.

 Hiking and Walking the Algarve

 As well as a popular cycling area, the Algarve has some great walks and hikes to suit all levels and tastes, with picturesque landscapes and sandy beaches to enjoy on your journey.

-The Algarve Tourism Board has published a comprehensive guide with in-depth information about walking trails in the area.
+Visit Algarve has published a comprehensive guide with in-depth information about walking trails in the area.
 The guide includes routes, protected areas, general advice, and plants and animals you might see on your hike.

 These walking routes include the interestingly named “At the Whim of the Tides”, five kilometres long and an average time of two hours to complete; and “Seven Hanging Valleys Trail”, 12 kilometres (out and back), and an average completion time of four to six hours.